flyingturtle13/Detailing_Status-Check_Folder_Method/README.md

   * VBA (Microsoft Visual Basic)

 * Output Type:
-  * Basic Files (.bas)
+  * Class File (.cls)

-## Application Development
+## Subroutine Development
-Application features and specs
+Subroutine features and specs

 * User Interface
-  * 4 number combination to be guessed
+  * Button (Update Detailing Status) to activate feature
+  * Paste root folder path to where files reside when prompted
+  * Refresh file in Power BI to update report data

+* Subroutine Specifications
+  * Create folders for levels/focus zones for model file posting
+  * Cell values in orange highlighted cells should match folder names where model files to be checked are/to be posted
-  * number of remaining attempts visible
+  * Revise range if number of levels (row) and disciplines (column) change
-  * view history of attempt guesses including number of matched digits and number of matched digit positions

-* Application Specifications
-  * numbers can be duplicated
-  * number range is from 0 to 7
+  * Revise column number for recording file posted date if range is revised
-  * Using Random Number Generator API (https://www.random.org/integers) to provide computer number combination.

-* Extensions
-  * Random quote generated using API (https://api.forismatic.com/api/1.0/?method=getQuote&lang=en&format=jsonp&jsonp=?) when player is successful at decoding the combination.
-  * User Hint (updated 3/20/2020): User can choose to receive a hint in the form of receiving a number not in the combination.
-User can get up to a maximum of 3 hints.
-In future update, receiving a hint will affect number of attempts left.
+  * Model file name should use underscore ( _ ) as dilimeter.
+  * Cell values in blue highlighted cells should match discipline code used in the model file name
+    * Ex: MD ==> ProjectName_LXX_MD_CompanyCode.nwc, will use MD to match with file name

-## Application Structure
+## Workflow Structure Implementing Subroutine
-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;See below for the flow chart depicting overall structure and flow of the application.
-It highlights visible and backend processes.
-The application begins at the Main Menu symbol.</br>
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;See below for the flow chart and map depicting overall structure and flow of information.
-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;To develop Mastermind, the WPF application in visual studio serves as the foundation for the user interface.
-Various controls (mostly buttons) are implemented so that the user can interact and navigate through the game.
-The controls also send information to the backend to process API web calls, evaluate user input, and determine results.
 <p align="center">
   <img src="https://user-images.githubusercontent.com/44215479/74339457-f7519080-4d58-11ea-90d3-88cd95b4ca2c.png" width="800">
 </p>

 ## Installing and Running Application
 <p> 1.
 Clone or download project. </p>
 <p> 2.
-Open REACH_Mastermind_Project.sln in Visual Studio 2019. </p>
+Open FileStatusCheck_Template.xlsm.
+Check if macros alread loaded.
+If not, import included CLS file.</p>
 <p> 3.
-Ensure that the library packages stated in Getting Started are installed and referenced. </p>
+Create level folders are created for model files to be posted. </p>
 <p> 4.
-The application can then be run in debug mode. </p>
+Ensure level cell values in column B match folder names</p>
 <p> 5.
-To view all game outcomes (especially with viewing the randomly generated quote when successful at guessing the combination) uncomment line 31 in the 03_NumberRequest class to view the API generated combination.
+Revise Discipline Code in row 1 to match that of the model file names based on standardized file naming convention.
+<p> 6.
+When setup is complete, click "Update Detailing Status" button to activate.
+<p> 7.
+When prompted, paste root folder path to where level folders are located.
+<p> 8.
+Update the report with correct data visual image per https://synoptic.design/. </p>
+<p> 9.
+Ensure Data Source path is pointing to excel file: FileStatusCheck_Template.xlsm
+<p> 10.
+Refresh report to update data visuals
  <p align="center">
   <img src="https://user-images.githubusercontent.com/44215479/74343016-3e428480-4d5f-11ea-9575-30c933ad4b0b.png" width="600">
 </p>